 Use TRI data in conjunction with other EPA data sources for comparative analysis.

 - DMR (Discharge Monitoring Report) Pollutant Loading Tool: Compare DMR and TRI release data.
-Determine who is discharging into waterways, what pollutants they are discharging and how much, and where they are discharging.
+Determine what pollutants are being discharged into waterways, and by which companies.

 - Enforcement and Compliance History Online (ECHO): Search EPA and state compliance and enforcement records for air, water, and hazardous waste regulations, including contextual data for TRI and other programs.

 - Enviromapper: Generate maps that contain environmental information, including TRI information.
-Users may also add features such as schools, streets, and water bodies to view the information in context.
+Add features such as schools, streets, and water bodies to view the information in context.

 - TRI-CHIP (TRI Chemical Hazard Information Profiles): Access and analyze toxicity information from multiple data sources for chemicals included on the TRI list.